CSI-KJSCE/csi_superhero_fanpage/README.md

 # CSI Superhero Fanpage
-The Superhero fanpage!!
-Create Pull request and start with open source
+This repository has been made to help the beginners learn about hacktober fest and help them to get started with it.
+Hackotober fest is the first step towards all those aspiring to contribute to open source software.
+We, at CSI-KJSCE, have created a React application called the "The Superhero fanpage"!!
+So..go ahead, create a pull request and start with your open source now!

 ## Setup
 ```sh